For Montebello (high-end resort outside Ottawa) Canadian police were trained, disguised and deployed

 – – – – – – – – – – – – – – – – – –

 (1) WATCH THE SHORT MONTEBELLO VIDEO

 Astute, peaceful protestors had been able to reach in and pull down the face masks of the provocateurs after someone noticed that they were wearing police boots and shouted it out.
-The video includes footage from subsequent press conference held by Police.
+The video includes footage from a subsequent press conference held by Police.
 They had been caught on camera and were forced to defend their actions.
-The Police got away with “the three officers were performing their duties”.
+The Police got away, unchallenged, with “the three officers were performing their duties”.

-Calls for a Public Inquiry into Montebello are certainly warranted, even years later.
+Calls for a Public Enquiry into Montebello are certainly warranted, even years later.
 When you see the video footage it’s a little hard to swallow the explanations given by the Police.
 The officials responsible “will not comment”.

 In Blake’s world it is the protestors who wear masks and are the villains, hence the need for legislation to criminalize the wearing of masks.

 He is naïve.
 In fact the “provocateurs” are plants, in this case the Police, in other cases they are professionals hired by the corporatists.

 The 2012 email to Blake includes a verbal description of what happened at Montebello, along with other points.